sahiliamsso/docs/source/reference/JSON-oxtrust-prop.md

-# Configuration
+# oxTrust JSON Configurations
-## oxTrust Configuration
+## Overview
-This page explains the JSON Configuration under the Configuration Tab in the Configuration menu.
+This page explains the oxTrust JSON Configuration which can by found by navigating to `Configuration` > `JSON Configuration`.

 ## oxtrust.properties
 ![image](../img/reference/config-json_oxtrustproperties.png)